antoniovalentini/pantry-dotnet/README.md

 ![example workflow](https://github.com/antoniovalentini/pantry-dotnet/actions/workflows/dotnet.yml/badge.svg)

 This Pantry Client Library allows .NET developers to easily work with Pantry JSON storage APIs.
 It is built on top of .NET 5.
+Pantry is a free, API based JSON storage service for personal projects.

 # How to use it
 Use the extension method provided by the `Pantry.Extensions.Microsoft` project to inject all the Pantry services: